BACK

 - Notice for Unpaid Utilities: 3 days to cure or quit; 5 days to quit.
 According to eviction laws in Alaska, this notice applies when a public utility service discontinues service to the unit due to the tenant’s failure to pay the bill.
 If this occurs, the landlord may deliver a written quit notice giving the tenant 3 days to pay the utility company to avoid eviction (presuming no damage occurred to the unit), or else they must quit the unit within 5 days (AS § 34.03.220(e)).

-- Notice for Lease Violation: 10 days to cure or quit.
-If substantially the same breach reoccurs within six months, the landlord may send a 5-day quit notice (AS § 34.03.220(a)(2)).
+- Notice for Repeat Violation: 5 days to quit.
+If a tenant commits substantially the same breach as a previous one within six months, the landlord may send a five-day quit notice with no opportunity to cure the violation (AS § 34.03.220(a)(2)).

 - Unconditional Notice to Quit: 24 hours to 5 days to quit.
 This notice applies when the tenant deliberately inflicts substantial damage to the premises (loss, destruction, or defacement exceeding $400 in damage) or if the tenant engages in prostitution or another illegal activity on the premises (AS § 34.03.220(a)(1)).